rominana/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do List Project - Interactive List
+# To Do List Project - Testt

- This project contains a simple HTML list of To Do tasks using Webpack and Javascript with an interactive list function.
+In this project we applied test to multiple functions using Jest.
 ### Built With
 - HTML
 - CSS
 - Javascript ES6
 - Webpack
+- Jest

 ## Prerequisites
 - Modern web browser with Javascript enabled